Roxas (Kingdom Hearts): Reception

-Ever since his first cameo in the secret endings of the first Kingdom Hearts game, Roxas has been a popular character to GameSpy for the fighting skills he shows in The World That Never Was, fighting multiple Heartless while wielding two Keyblades until his clash with Riku.
+GameSpy praised Roxas' presence in the series since his first cameo in the first Kingdom Hearts game, highlighting his fighting skills he shows in The World That Never Was.
 In a collaboration between Square Enix and Japanese fashion brand SuperGroupies, his image was used to create clothing.
-Roxas' character has received a positive critical response from both fans ranking twenty-eighth in a Famitsu poll featuring the most popular video game characters from Japan.
-In another poll, Roxas was voted the second most popular Kingdom Hearts character, with his fight against Sora ranked as the best scene from the series.
-Roxas' popularity also led to the inclusion of a fanmade mod that replaces Sora in Super Smash Bros.
+Roxas' character has been ranked twenty-eighth in a Famitsu poll featuring the most popular video game characters from Japan, while another poll voted him the second most popular Kingdom Hearts character, with his fight against Sora ranked as the best scene from the series.
+Roxas' popularity also led to the inclusion of a fan-made mod that replaces Sora with Roxas in Super Smash Bros.
 Ultimate.
-During his the character's official debut, IGN and Eurogamer said that Roxas was a likable kid with a sense of mystery.
-Game Informer emphasized his role as a "troubled boy," calling his story arc "an amazing chain of events," particularly noting that the revelation of his nature as a Nobody creates a "devilish yet remarkable plot twist" which may impact the player in a way that he "may not want Sora back".
+At the time of the character's official debut, IGN and Eurogamer said that Roxas was a likable kid with a sense of mystery.
+Game Informer emphasized his role as a "troubled boy", calling his story arc "an amazing chain of events", particularly noting that the revelation of his nature as a Nobody creates a "devilish yet remarkable plot twist", which may impact the player in a way that they "may not want Sora back".

-In "Playing God: An Analysis of Video Game Religion", Roxas's existence and is given parallels to Christianity due to the importance of him being the 13th member of Organization XIII as number 13 is important in Christianity, 13 is considered unlucky in reference to the Last Supper before Jesus' death.
-The sacrifice of the thirteen Nobodies in the franchise to revive the antagonist Xehanort is compared to the devil while Roxas' death also causes the revival of Sora, who is presented similar to Jesus.
-The queer subtext in Roxas' relationships were also analyzed by Anime Feminist.
-In the case of Xion, the character is a replica of Sora who befriends Roxas who sees the new partner as a female companion rather than Sora.
-When Roxas is forced to kill Xion in 358/2 Days, Xion obtains happiness that Roxas still sees her as her own rather than another Sora.
-However, whether a romantic relationship possible was not explored by the narrative.
-Roxas' relationship with Axel was also seen as potential queer subtext due to the kindess but never developed.
-In "Kingdom Hearts II Is Full Of Bad Romances And Rad Bromances", Kotaku Roxas and Axel have a strong relationship in Kingdom Hearts II comparable to Cloud Strife and Zack Fair from Final Fantasy VII as well as Auron and Jecht in Final Fantasy X. This is especially supported when Axel tries to revive Sora as he confesses he was the only person he liked in his life and Sora brought him the same feelings.